-Recovery and rehabilitation activities need to address specific findings from the PDNA including that more women than men are engaged in the informal economy, with small scale and local traders (mostly women), who relied on local agricultural or fishing, suffering significant economic setbacks.
+Recovery and rehabilitation activities need to address specific findings from the PDNA including the fact that more women than men are engaged in the informal economy, with small-scale and local traders (mostly women), relying on local agriculture or fishing, and suffering significant economic setbacks.
 The PDNA also showed that poorer families, and especially women, are engaging in negative coping strategies and limiting food intake.
-Moreover, although both men and women are involved in farming and fishing, they have different roles so recovery and livelihoods support are needed to enable both men and women to restore their income and food generating activities.
+Moreover, although both men and women are involved in farming and fishing, they have different roles.
+Thus, recovery and livelihood support are needed to enable both men and women to restore their income and food generating activities.
 With regard to women's health, the PDNA found a high prevalence of nutritionally at-risk pregnant women.
 Maternal and neonatal mortality were also high.
 The reported rates for physical and sexual violence in typhoon-affected areas were higher than the national average; and access to birth control and feminine hygiene supplies was limited.